School Bus Hijacked With Children Aboard; Suspect Killed

 ``About 15 cops jumped on top of him,″ the witness said. ``He was bleeding from the upper right shoulder and it looked like from the stomach area.
 They dragged him onto the sidewalk and just dropped him.
 The officers told everyone to step back, I think, because they thought he had a bomb on him.″

-Metro-Dade and Florida Highway Patrol cruisers formed a convoy around the hijacked bus as it traveled from southwest Miami north on State Road 826, a major north-south highway, and then east toward downtown on State Road 836, a major east-west highway.
+Metro-Dade and Florida Highway Patrol cruisers formed a convoy around the bus as the hijacker directed its driver north on State Road 826 and then east toward downtown on State Road 836, a major east-west highway.

 The hijacker took the bus across the MacArthur Causeway linking Miami and Miami Beach and led police through the streets of the South Beach tourist area.
 The bus finally stopped outside the landmark restaurant, where the hijacker had said he wanted to eat lunch, Egues said.